Mercy offering virtual care for COVID patients to free up hospital beds

 The 24-hour care will include measurement of oxygen saturation by pulse oximetry, adjusting oxygen flow as necessary, along with additional evaluations.

-“We have learned that not all patients who were admitted at the onset of COVID-19 need to be hospitalized,” said Dr. Carter Fenton, medical director of Mercy Virtual vAcute in a press release.
-“By caring for select patients at home, with ongoing monitoring and management, we can reserve the hospital beds for those with more serious disease symptoms.”
+“We have learned that not all patients who were admitted at the onset of COVID-19 need to be hospitalized,” said Dr. Carter Fenton, medical director of Mercy Virtual vAcute.

 An emergency medicine physician will help determine the type of care the patient needs if their condition changes.
 That care could be an in-home visit, at an outpatient clinic, or at a hospital.